 I had a lot of trouble finding decent bi-colour LEDs that were both bright enough and diffused.
 In the end I found CQX95 LEDs worked but the company that had them would only sell me 100 LEDs.

-I’ve always wondered how long it will keep going – is the EEPROM going to fade away one day?
+I’ve always wondered how long it will keep going – is the EPROM going to fade away one day?
 I’ve often thought about doing a modern version but could never get motivated to do it.
 With access to loads of documentation, good development tools, easy to obtain components, CAD and cheap PCB manufacturing – there was no excuse really.
 Anyway, having done the ‘Tacho Clock’ over the last few months that had some code I could reuse, I spent a Bank Holiday weekend messing about with some ideas for ‘Record Clock Redux‘.

 As you can see above it’s still a work in progress, the code is pretty much done but I want to get a PCB designed and also sort out the construction of the clock.